orchdio/orchdio/notes_and_issues.md

 This is because Tidal does not use hash for playlist.
 We're checking if the playlist has been updated by comparing the timestamp with the cached one.
-So that means that for the most part, splitting them out means repeating similar code and while this isnt a problem, we might call it different places around same time. that is, multiple trips even though we already got it first when we fetched the playlist.
+So that means that for the most part, splitting them out means repeating similar code and while this isn't a problem, we might call it different places around same time. that is, multiple trips even though we already got it first when we fetched the playlist.